How to Rent Your Home for Movies

 Reach Out to Your Local Film Commission

-Once you are sure you want to rent your home for movies you need to track down your local Film Commission.
-I did some research and found these resources and lists of all of the Filming Commissions in the United States.
+Once you are sure you want to rent your home for movies, you need to track down your local Film Commission.
+I researched and found these resources and lists of all of the Filming Commissions in the United States.

-Contact your local film commission and ask if they have any lists of location scouts or location companies in your area.
+Contact your local film commission and ask if they have any lists of location scouts or companies in your area.
 Location companies and scouts keep a database of homes available for filming.
-These location companies are contacted by film companies whenever a commercial, movie, or tv show needs a location.
-Our home is listed with multiple location companies and scouts.
+Film companies contact these location companies whenever a commercial, movie, or TV show needs a location.
+Our house is listed with multiple location companies and scouts.

-When I first wanted to get into filming I contacted the California Film Commission.
+When I first wanted to get into filming, I contacted the California Film Commission.
 They sent me a list of location scouts and location companies in Southern California.
 I put together a flier (with color photos of our home) and mailed it to about 300 location contacts.
-This was the start of our filming multiple times a year for over twenty years.
+This was the start of our filming multiple times yearly for over twenty years.

-I could go on and on but I promise I won’t.
-We have really enjoyed the filming we have been able to do at our home.
+I could go on and on, but I promise I won’t.
+We enjoyed the filming we were able to do at home.
 And it’s not that hard to get your home in the movies.
-Because it might just work for you and your home if you want to rent your home for movies.
+It might just work for you and your home if you want to rent your house for movies.

 Keep your eyes open.
-Someday you just might see my hundred-year-old home on your TV!
+Someday, you might see my hundred-year-old home on your TV!

-This is the most common question I get asked.
-It is hard to answer because the payment varies a lot.
+This is the most common question I receive.
+It isn’t easy to answer because the payment varies greatly.

-I have heard some people getting paid as low as $500 per day and as high as $10,000 a day.
+I have heard some people getting paid as low as $500 per day and as high as $10,000 daily.

 These rates are for filming days.
 Prep days (where they set up your home) and Strike Days (where they put it back together and clean it) typically pay half of the filming rate.

 The rate varies on how much filming a company can do in your home.
-If they can film multiple scenes (and not need to use another home) then you can likely get a higher rate.
+You can likely get a higher rate if they can film multiple scenes (and do not need to use another home).

-If this sounds interesting to you, I would suggest you find the Filming Commission in your area and at least submit your home to be considered.
-And an opportunity may present itself and be very exciting.
+If this interests you, I suggest you find the Filming Commission in your area and at least submit your home for consideration.
+An opportunity may present itself and be very exciting.

 You always get to decide if you want to do it or not.